Questions Answered At a Galance

 Q. Can I get more acupuncture after my IVF cycle?

 Acupuncture session will be held until the patient receives their blood test result after embryo transfer.
-Once the IVF is successful and your pregnancy is confirmed, you can receive pregnancy care program for pregnancy related conditions, such as prevention of miscarriage, morning sickness, emotional issues and pregnancy lower back pain throughout your whole trimester.
-Wellness acupuncturists will treat you and your baby with gentle care.
+Once the IVF is successful and pregnancy is confirmed, patients can receive a pregnancy care program for pregnancy-related conditions, such as prevention of miscarriage, morning sickness, emotional issues and pregnancy lower back pain throughout your whole trimester.